+So what are your options?
 We’re going to discuss three options you have:

-So looking at the first on the list, being exceptionally awesome.
 This one works the first couple of times.
 And what I mean by that is that we get used to things very quickly.
 Once a consumer is used to getting something, they feel entitled to it.
 Which means that it’s no longer an exceptional experience, it’s now the new normal.

 Getting into an exceptional battle means continually upping the ante for yourself.
 And eventually it won’t be feasible anymore...

 This is not to say that you don’t need to provide an amazing experience every time, you completely absolutely do - but it needs to be your normal.
 You simply can’t rely on it to be exceptional enough that you get unsolicited testimonials.
 Unsolicited reviews come about because the experience was so surprising that the customer HAS to tell someone.
 This works both ways though, either it was shockingly bad - so they have to tell people to warn them.
 OR it was phenomenal and the HAVE to share.

 You should always work towards positively surprising your audience, but you can not rely on it to provide you with all the testimonials you need.
 So as a testimonial/ review strategy, number one is not going to cut it for longevity.
 What it can do though, is get the ball rolling when you’re first getting started.
 Strategies like this is how Zappos got known for its customer experience.
 But Zappos had to do other things too to keep up their status.

 This is not a good option.
 It’s gross, if you have good customers you’ll put them off, and it makes everyone involved feel yucky.
 It is a tempting option though, but it’s not true love.
 And true love is what you’re after right?